Chattanooga Jewish Film Series

 The goal of the series is to bring the best quality Jewish-themed films to Chattanooga and introduce people to the Jewish Cultural Center.
 Committee members include Sanford Winer (chair), Sheila St. Aubin, Frank Miller and Ann Treadwell, and Stephen Black.

-2018 Jewish Film Series is in the planning stages.
-The sponsor event will be held on Wednesday, April 25, 2018 at 6PM at the Jewish Cultural Center.
+2018 Jewish Film Series sponsor event will be held on Wednesday, April 25, 2018 at 6PM at the Jewish Cultural Center.
 The five films will be held every Wednesday in May – May 2, 9, 16, 23, and 30, 2018 – beginning at 7:15PM at the Jewish Cultural Center.
-Films and their schedule for showings will be announced soon.
-Stay tuned!
+Please see visual for films and showing schedule.

 The 2017 Jewish Film Series kicked off Wednesday, March 15 with a showing of “Harmonia”.
 This was a sponsor event.
 The series continued five consecutive Wednesdays (March 22 & 29, and April 5, 19, and 26) (there was no film screening the week of Passover) with “The Women’s Balcony,” “Fever at Dawn,” “1945,” The Last Mensch,” and “Nadia.”